losandes/heinz-95729-project/README.md

 We are using a free tier for the Aylien Sentiment API.
 In case the API doesn't run using our key and if you want to use your own key you can goto https://aylien.com/ and signup to get your own free key.
 It should be issued immidiately after signup and can be accessed in the [Dashboard](https://developer.aylien.com/admin/)
 You can put the required auth fields in [AylienSentimentFetch](https://github.com/Keshav-Pandey/heinz-95729-project/blob/master/CognitoBot/AylienSentimentFetch.cs)

+## Slack API

+We are using Slack's API with O-auth keys.
+To keep it a secret and prevent misuse we have masked the key.
+To use the slack API you will need to change the key in [Slack service](https://github.com/Keshav-Pandey/heinz-95729-project/blob/master/CognitoBot/SlackService.cs#L21)

 ## CognitoTestProject

 This project contains the unit tests for our codebase.